Tank Gauging Management SystemsMarine/Products

-Substantial improvements in magnetostrictive liquid level sensors have recently been achieved, making them more attractive for use in automatic tank gauging (ATG) systems.
+Substantial improvements on in magnetostrictive liquid level sensors have recently been achieved, making them more attractive for use in Automatic Tank Gauging (ATG) systems.

 The improvements include flexible probes that are much easier to install and bottom-referenced probes which allow for more accurate readings for a storage tank.
 Such liquid level sensors are the key element in magnetostrictive tank gauges, which offer certain advantages over other types of automatic tank gauges.

 Common types of ATGs include radar, magnetostrictive, hydrostatic, servo, float and tape.

 Radar gauges are popular for their accuracy.
 They are particularly useful in gauging tars and other products not suitable for contact-type sensors.